Betta Fish Tank Setup UK: What You Actually Need

 A betta fish tank setup in the UK is not the same as following the typical 5-gallon advice you see online.

-Most guides are built around US nano kits, vague temperature tips, and ignore what really matters in UK homes: colder rooms, fluctuating night temperatures, hard tap water, and tiny “betta kits” sold everywhere that simply don’t work long-term.
+Most information online is built around US nano kits, vague temperature tips, and ignores what really matters in UK homes: colder rooms, fluctuating night temperatures, hard tap water, and tiny “betta kits” sold everywhere that simply don’t work long-term.

 This guide fixes that.